Keeping Your Child Safe

 New Beginnings

-We are committed to inspiring, challenging and safeguarding the children in our care, enabling them to become:
+We are committed to inspiring, supporting and protecting children, enabling them to become:

-• Successful learners, who enjoy learning, make progress and achieve.
+- Successful learners who enjoy learning, make progress and achieve their full potential.

 Safer Recruitment and Responsibilities

-At New Beginnings we have a clear safer recruitment policy and procedure in place.
-This is the vital first step towards keeping the children safe.
-Staff are recruited safely and fairly, by trained managers, who consider children’s safety at every stage of the process.
+At New Beginnings, we have robust safer recruitment policies and procedures in place.
+Safer recruitment is a vital part of our commitment to protecting children and ensuring their safety and wellbeing.
+All staff are recruited fairly and safely by trained managers who prioritise safeguarding at every stage of the recruitment process.

-All adults who work within our nurseries have a responsibility to read and understand all safeguarding policies (please refer to the policies and procedures page).
+All adults working within our nurseries are required to read, understand and follow our safeguarding policies and procedures (please refer to our Policies and Procedures page).

 Get more information